strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 | STRAPI_LOG_TIMESTAMP | Enables or disables the inclusion of a timestamp in the log message.
 Values can be `true` or `false` | string | `false`|
 | STRAPI_LOG_FORCE_COLOR | Values can be `true` or `false` | string | `true` |
 | STRAPI_LOG_PRETTY_PRINT | If pino-pretty module will be used to format logs.
 Values can be `true` or `false` | string | `true` |

+## strapi migrate

+Run any migrations, including syncing DB schema to content-type changes or migrations in the `database/migrations` directory.

 ## strapi build